 For those who have lived in London for some time, you might remember a series run by an artist, Notes to Strangers.
-Little quotes strategically placed on lampposts, letter boxes and bins throughout the city by street artist, Andy Leek.
+Little quotes strategically placed on lampposts, mail boxes and bins throughout the city by street artist, Andy Leek.

 The little mindful moments were a personal project by the artist, designed to lift people’s moods, connect communities and to make people feel less alone in this big city.
 It was so successful that Andy was then commissioned to do a three-month residency in King’s Cross.